CoinClubQuincy/vUSD/README.md

 ## ABI, Address, and Verification

-The contract abi is in `PYUSD.abi`.
+The contract abi is in `vUSD.abi`.
 It is the abi of the implementation contract.
-Interaction with PayPal USD is done at the address of the proxy at `0x6c3ea9036406852006290770bedfcaba0e23a0e8`.
+Interaction with Nuclei vUSD is done at the address of the proxy at `0x6c3ea9036406852006290770bedfcaba0e23a0e8`.
 See https://etherscan.io/token/0x6c3ea9036406852006290770bedfcaba0e23a0e8 for live on-chain details, and the section on bytecode verification below.
 Additionally, an independent security audit was conducted by Trail of Bits and the audit report can be found [here](audit-reports/Trail_of_Bits_Audit_Report.pdf), referenced under the original code name Token Hopper/XYZ.

 ## Contract Specification

-PayPal USD (PYUSD) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.
+Nuclei USD (vUSD) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.

 ### ERC20 Token

-The public interface of PayPal USD is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+The public interface of Nuclei USD is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 - `name()`